How the COVID-19 Vaccines Work to Protect You

 This blog will be updated as additional COVID-19 vaccines become available.

 Vaccination is essential to making progress in the COVID-19 pandemic.
-Two COVID-19 vaccines have been authorized for emergency use by the U.S. Food and Drug Administration so far, and more are in development.
+Three COVID-19 vaccines have been authorized for emergency use by the U.S. Food and Drug Administration so far, and more are in development.
 Here’s a look at the technology behind the vaccines.

 Messenger RNA Vaccines

 The first two COVID-19 vaccines authorized for emergency use by the FDA are made by Pfizer-BioNTech and Moderna.
 Both vaccines require two shots and use messenger RNA to trigger an immune response in the body.